pablode/guc/docs/Gaussian_Splats.md

 ## Splat Representation

-TODO: Spheres are wrong! they should be ellipsoids -> can we set the Y scale to 0?

 Individual splats are either of type UsdGeomSphere or UsdGeomMesh, depending on the settings.
 Spheres may be more efficient to render, although they not be universally supported.
 The geometry is only defined once within the context of a point instancer.